Lublin Voivodeship (1919–1939): Location and area

 The Voivodeship was founded by the decree of Polish Parliament Sejm of 14 August 1919.
 In the years 1919–1939 (unlike today), Lublin Voivodeship covered the central part of interwar Poland – the heartland of the country – bordering Białystok Voivodeship (1919–39) to the north, Warsaw Voivodeship and Kielce Voivodeship to the west, Lwów Voivodeship to the south and Polesie Voivodeship as well as Volhynian Voivodeship to the east.
 Its area, after April 1, 1938 (see: Territorial changes of Polish Voivodeships on April 1, 1938) was 26,555 km2.
 Landscape was flat and hilly in the south, forests covered only 16.6% of the area (with nation's average of 22.2%, as for January 1, 1937).

 Demographics

 According to the Polish census of 1921 which was the First General Census in the Second Polish Republic following World War I (conducted by the Main Bureau of Statistics, see originals), the population of Lublin Voivodeship could be categorized by both location and religious beliefs in the following way.

 Population breakdown by religious denomination in the 1931 national census:

 Ethnic groups

-According to the 1931 Polish census, the population was 2,116,200.
-Poles made up 85.1% of population, Jews 10.5%, and Ukrainians (in the east and south) 3%.
+According to the 1931 Polish census, the total population was 2,464,936.
+Poles made up 85.6% of population, Jews 10.5%, and Ukrainians (in the east and south) 3%.
 The Jews preferred to live in the cities and towns, especially in Lublin itself.

 Due to ruthless Russification policies throughout the preceding century leading to general absence of schools in the Voivodeship, 24.6% of population was still illiterate as of 1931, although rapidly decreasing from 46.8% in 1921.